YisiSang/Story2Personality/README.md

 ## Step 2: Model Training and Inferencing ##
-The training and testing scripts will be provided in the future.
+To use the data for modeling, please go to [dataset/](dataset/) and download one of the tokenized datasets.
+The format is more readily for training and testing than those `.pickle` files.
+More details will be provided in the future.